AdobeDocs/campaign.en/help/v8/send/defining-the-email-content.md

 >[!IMPORTANT]
 >
->External URLs referenced in your message content must be added to the instance's approved URL allow list, or the corresponding resources will not be loaded.
+>Release 8.9.3 includes an update to the external URL allow list.
+Make sure the domains used in your message content are added to your instance's approved allow list so that resources continue to load without interruption.
 As a Campaign Administrator, use the Control Panel to add and manage allow-listed URLs.
 See [Add URL permissions](https://experienceleague.adobe.com/en/docs/control-panel/using/instances-settings/url-permissions){target="_blank"} for steps.

 The content of the message is defined in the lower section of the delivery configuration window.